All Products

 3. On the Application list page, click the resource card of the desired application.
 In the left-side navigation pane, click Traffic management.

 5. In the Message Canary Release Configuration section, click Edit.
-In the consumption rule configuration, clear the Baseline Consumer checkbox for the corresponding tag.
-Then, click OK.
+Clear the Baseline Consumer checkbox for the corresponding tag, then click OK.

 Note